mbrcknl/puzzle-parity-permutations/README.markdown

-## Schrödinger's cats: a puzzle about parities and permutations
+## Schrödinger's hats: a puzzle about parities and permutations

 Meet Schrödinger, who travels the world with an unusually clever clowder of *n* talking cats.
 In their latest show, the cats stand in a line.
 Schrödinger asks